Find Undergraduate Research Assistants

 - The Penn Undergraduate Research Mentoring program (PURM) is a matching process that works in stages.
 First, faculty submit descriptions of projects in which they would like to involve undergraduates, followed by student applications.
 If your project is selected to receive CURF funding we forward student applications to you and ask that you conduct interviews to determine which students you would like to work with for the summer (and hopefully beyond!).

-- CURF’s twice monthly email digest: If you are looking for a more immediate response and wish to be included in an upcoming email digest from CURF, please let us know!
+- CURF’s weekly email digest: If you are looking for a more immediate response and wish to be included in an upcoming email digest from CURF, please let us know!

 CURF also offers several funding options to help support your mentorship of undergraduates.